TABLE OF CONTENTS

 Symptoms

-Machines that are affected by this problem often show no signs of there being an issue until SCCM clients are required to provide software metering information.
-Closer inspection of the SCCM client log file for software metering, mtrmgr.log, will display the following error:
+Machines impacted by this issue may show no obvious signs until they are required to deliver software metering information.
+Reviewing the SCCM client log file for software metering, mtrmgr.log, may reveal the following errors:

-Without the driver loading, clients are unable to successfully collect hardware and software inventory information.
+Without loading the driver, clients cannot successfully gather hardware and software inventory data.

 Cause

-The issue is caused by a Microsoft Windows convenience rollup, KB3125574, for Windows 7 SP1 and Windows Server 2008 R2 SP1.
-The problem occurs if the patch is installed to the operating system (OS) before the SCCM client.
-This is a common scenario for any organisation that creates their “gold image” WIM file and subsequently patches it using the SCCM offline patching feature.
+The issue is caused by the Microsoft Windows rollup patch, KB3125574, affecting Windows 7 SP1 and Windows Server 2008 R2 SP1.
+This problem arises if the patch is applied before the SCCM client is installed, commonly seen when organizations patch a "gold image" WIM file offline using SCCM.

-The workaround is to deploy a script using an SCCM Compliance Rule to detect affected machines and install the driver manually.
+To remediate this, deploy a script using an SCCM Compliance Rule to identify affected machines and manually install the driver.

 Identify Affected Machines

-The easiest way to detect a problem machine from the SCCM console is to find machines that haven’t successfully completed a Software Scan:
+To detect problematic machines from the SCCM console, identify machines that have not completed a Software Scan:

 Remediation